pablomarti/one_ring/Readme.md

 # One Ring

-Beam Pipeline built with Kolin that runs with the Flink Runner.
+Beam Pipeline built with Kotlin that runs with the Flink Runner.
 It consumes from a Kafka topic and writes the messages to a text file.

 For running this pipeline locally you will need:
 - Start the Kafka brokers and produce messages